-DISCLAIMER: The information contained in this publication is based on knowledge and understanding at the time of June 2016.
-However, because of advances in knowledge, users are reminded of the need to ensure that information upon which they rely is up to date and to check currency of the information with the appropriate officer of Landcare NSW or the user's independent advisor.
+DISCLAIMER: The information contained in this publication is based on knowledge and understanding at the time of publication.
+However, because of advances in knowledge, users are reminded of the need to ensure that information upon which they rely is up to date and to check currency of the information with the user's independent advisor.